Mandore Express

-The 12461 / 12462 Mandore Express is a Superfast express train on India's broad-gauge network, connecting Jodhpur (code: JU) and Old Delhi (code: DLI), a distance of approximately 619 km.
+The 22995 / 22996 Mandore Express is a superfast express train on India's broad-gauge network, connecting Jodhpur (code: JU) and Old Delhi (code: DLI), a distance of approximately 619 km.
 The train runs on Indian Railways broad-gauge line.
 The train gets a WDP-4 EMD locomotive and has a top speed of 110 km/h.
 The train has sleeper class, ac 3 tier, ac 2 tier and ac first class of accommodation.
+The train is named after the historic town of Mandore, which is located near Jodhpur.